This character sheet includes the major characters in the Dawn of War franchise.

 - The Starscream: He may aspire to be one, but nobody even considers crossing Asdrubael Vect and lives.

 - Wicked Cultured: Genteel and aristocratic, despite being very evil.

 - "We win, we lose, win and lose - but always richer, richer with slaves and spoils."

 A Dark Eldar Haemonculus.

 - Torture Technician: He is a Haemonculus, master torturers and flesh-sculpters.

 - "BEG FOR MERCY!
 Not that it'll help you."

 The leader of the Kabal of the Black Heart and the de facto leader of the Dark Eldar as a whole.
 As Tahril's master, he attends the battle for the Kaurava system on his Dais of Destruction.
 He is a special character, being taken from W40K canon rather than being invented for the game.

-Joker Immunity: Regardless of whether or not the Dark Eldar lost in Soulstorm or not, he's probably still alive due to being a character in the tabletop game.
+- Joker Immunity: Regardless of whether or not the Dark Eldar lost in Soulstorm or not, he's still alive due to being a character in the tabletop game.